potmat/homebridge-google-nest-sdm/README.md

 # homebridge-google-nest-sdm

-A homebridge plugin that uses the Google Smart Device Management API.
+A Homebridge plugin for Google Nest devices that uses the Google Smart Device Management API.
 Supports Cameras, Doorbells, Displays, and Thermostats.

 *Currently does not support the new battery powered cameras/doorbells.
 The SDM API does support these devices, but I don't have one, so I have no way to test it.
 If anyone has one of the new battery cameras they're willing to loan me it should not be that hard to add.*